 Twitter removed that tweet and temporarily blocked Trump’s ability to post for violating its rules, and two days later, permanently suspended his @realdonaldtrump account “due to the risk of further incitement of violence.”

-Elon Musk’s purchase of Twitter could mean the reinstatement of Trump’s account—just maybe not anytime soon.
-Musk has long promised to lift the website’s restrictions.
-“The bird is freed,” Musk wrote Thursday night.
+Elon Musk lifted Trump’s Twitter ban in November, less than a month after he took ownership of the company.
+Musk has long promised to ease the website’s restrictions.
+“The bird is freed,” he wrote soon after his purchase of the social media site became official.
 But there’s a limit, even for Musk.
 In another message, Musk told advertisers that the platform “cannot become a free-for-all hellscape.”
-On Friday, he announced he was forming a “content moderation council with widely diverse viewpoints” and that no accounts would be reinstated until that group met.
+Before lifting the ban on Trump’s account, he had said he would form a “content moderation council with widely diverse viewpoints” and that no accounts would be reinstated until that group met.

-Should Trump get back on Twitter, he would regain a platform that he has already shown he’s willing to use to incite and justify violence.
+Should Trump get back to tweeting, he would regain a platform that he has already shown he’s willing to use to incite and justify violence.
 At the same time, Trump’s disruptive messages would remind voters of the most chaotic days of his four years in office, and that could erode his support among independents and energize Democratic voters.

 “Trump is always a double-edged sword.
 He is going to motivate Republicans and Trumpites,” says Larry Sabato, a prominent political analyst and director of the Center for Politics at the University of Virginia.
 “But he also motivates the opposition.
 There is nothing that infuriates, not just Democrats, but many independents and a few Republicans, than Donald Trump’s musings or attacks” on social media.